-Economic and political instability may affect the Company's business.
+Economic, political instability and unforeseen pandemic may affect the Company's business.

 The volatile global economic environment has created market uncertainty and volatility in recent years.
 From mid-calendar 2008 until early 2009 there was a negative trend with regard to the market for metal commodities and related products as a result of global economic uncertainty, reduced confidence in financial markets, bank failures and credit availability concerns.
 Similar instability in the market for metal commodities has been experienced since April 2013.
-These macro-economic events negatively affected the mining and minerals sectors in general, and the Company's market capitalization was significantly reduced during that period.
+Then in March 2020, the World Health Organization announced the COVID-19 a global pandemic.
+These macro-economic events and/or crisis negatively affected the mining and minerals sectors in general, and the Company's market capitalization was significantly reduced during that period.
 Many industries, including the mining industry, are impacted by these market conditions.
 Global financial conditions remain subject to sudden and rapid destabilizations in response to economic shocks.
 A slowdown in the financial markets or other economic conditions, including but not limited to consumer spending, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect the Company's growth and profitability.
 Future economic shocks may be precipitated by a number of causes, including the ongoing European debt situation, a continued rise in the price of oil and other commodities, the volatility of metal prices, geopolitical instability, terrorism, the devaluation and volatility of global stock markets and natural disasters.
 Any sudden or rapid destabilization of global economic conditions could impact the Company's ability to obtain equity or debt financing in the future on terms favorable to the Company or at all.
 In such an event, the Company's operations and financial condition could be adversely impacted.